Case Study 3

 Phase 2 – a leadership team workshop to align strategic and cultural priorities for the franchise (DiamondEDGE®)

 Phase 3 – on-going individual coaching and mentoring support for the leadership team over a 12-month period

-The initial communication of the DiamondEDGE framework, particularly the Vision, had a dramatic impact.
+The initial communication of the DiamondEDGE® framework, particularly the Vision, had a dramatic impact.
 There was a 100% recall of the Vision six months after the launch.
 There was also a marked shift in ownership and energy, with the culture being lived and respected by every individual each day.
 The leaders demonstrated a calm confidence.
 Their time together, understanding each other (during the workshops and the outdoor challenge), played a significant role in tightly bonding them.
-Their own united front playing a very valuable part in the process of uniting the whole Business Unit.
-There was no negative attrition within the Business Unit and a real buzz could be felt by all within and around it; engagement and morale was at its highest ever.
+Their own united front played a very valuable part in the process of uniting the whole business unit.
+There was no negative attrition within the business unit and a real buzz could be felt by all within and around it; engagement and morale were at their highest level.

 Between 2014 (project start) and 2015 there was a 35% increase in product sales.
-Sales and growth targets were exceeded and the BU was recognised by global HQ as the highest performing affiliate in the World.
-The UK business model and strategy has now been replicated across other affiliates and two members of the leadership team have been recognised for outstanding leadership contributions.
-These recognitions have ultimately lead to promotions for them both
+Sales and growth targets were exceeded and the BU was recognised by global HQ as the highest performing affiliate in the world.
+The UK business model and strategy have now been replicated across other affiliates and two members of the leadership team have been recognised for outstanding leadership contributions.
+These recognitions have ultimately led to promotions for them both.